catherinee24/merkletree-merkleproof-foundry-2024/EIP-4844-Blob-Transactions.md

-# EIP 4844 Blob Transactions
+# EIP 4844 Blob (Binary Large Objects) Transactions
 **Introduction**
 In a regular Ethereum transaction, data is saved and stays on the blockchain forever.
 Blob transactions (type 3) are different because they allow data to be stored temporarily, for a period between 20 to 90 days, before being deleted.